davidkenelm/taskrun/README.md

+# Note Before Reading
+This project is extremely young, and as such is subject to frequent changes- even bottom up redesign.
+In this state, TaskRun is more of a implementation study of a Kubernetes Operator using GoLang.
+Until an official V1 is tagged and released, this should NOT be used in any production environments.
+This repository is public for the purpose of user based feedback and contribution.
+I am one guy, so feel free to put up recommendations, or even an MR if you feel like contributing!

 # TaskRun Operator

 A Kubernetes operator that replaces raw Jobs and CronJobs with a declarative, typed alternative.
 Instead of embedding shell scripts in YAML, you compose named steps from reusable `StepDefinition` types, wire outputs between steps using template expressions, and let the operator handle scheduling, execution, status tracking, and log collection.